 The question you really want to be answered is which bank is best for expats?
-Some banks in the Netherlands offer a lot of information, including their apps in English, which is a massive bonus.
+Some banks in the Netherlands offer a lot of information, as well as offering their apps in English, which is a massive bonus.
 There’s also great online banks which are well-suited for expats, such as the popular N26 and bunq.

 ING has their app in English and that’s what I use, this is one of the main reasons why ING is so popular for expats.
 If you visit the bank’s website/app it should tell you if it has an English option.
-If you have no idea what’s going on, then the chances are that they don’t.
-And trust me it’s so much easier and less risky if you know what you’re reading/doing, especially when it comes to money.
+Trust me it’s so much easier and less risky if you know what you’re reading/doing, especially when it comes to money.

 The future of banking in the Netherlands

 The Netherlands is trying out lots of new things to get us paying better, paying faster and making things effortless.
-Other companies outside of banking have also made systems to make it much easier, some of which will be used in the future.
+Other companies outside of banking have also started using systems that make it much easier.

 In short, banking in the Netherlands doesn’t have to be confusing when you first arrive.
-Start researching those banks, read our guides and you’ll be well on your way to understanding the Dutch banking system.
+Start researching, read our guides and you’ll be well on your way to understanding the Dutch banking system.